HumanoidRoster

 Reality check

 Digit is the most commercially-deployed humanoid in the world.
 The form factor — bird-like legs, no face, no fingers, just grippers — is the most honest about what the technology can do today.
-Toyota Motor Manufacturing Canada is now reported as an additional automotive deployment lead, but the Toyota item remains Tier B until Agility or Toyota publishes primary confirmation.
+Agility Robotics has now primary-confirmed Toyota Motor Manufacturing Canada as a Robots-as-a-Service commercial agreement after a successful pilot and announced a Mercado Libre commercial agreement beginning in Texas, strengthening Digit's named-customer evidence without adding unverified unit counts or operating metrics.

 Confirmed